code4history/Gyeonghwon/README.md

 Here is a sample of a marker that actually works.
 https://code4history.dev/Gyeonghwon/index.html

-Project name is named from [견훤(Gyeon Hwon)](https://ko.wikipedia.org/wiki/%EA%B2%AC%ED%9B%A4), who was the King of Later Baekje.
+Project name is named from [견훤(Gyeon Hwon)](https://ko.wikipedia.org/wiki/%EA%B2%AC%ED%9B%A4), who was the King of Later Baekje in 9-10th century of Korea.

 Now it supports Animated GIF, APNG and Animated webp.
 The current implementation already works properly, but the API interface is a reference implementation and is subject to change based on feedback and other factors.